Klap-in/dokuwiki-plugin-flowcharts/README.md

 The diagrams and flowcharts are generated with https://mermaidjs.github.io/.

-**With the current version of the plugin it is crucial to remove the following lines from the Dokuwiki file conf/entities.conf**
+**With the current version of the plugin it is crucial to remove the following lines from Dokuwiki by creating conf/entities.local.conf with the content:**

 ```
-<->     ↔
+<->
-->      →
+->
-<-      ←
+<-
----     —
+---
---      –
+--
 ```

 Otherwise, Dokuwiki will render -> to → and then the diagrams are not rendered correctly since, e.g. → is the wrong syntax and we need -> etc. (For more information, see https://www.dokuwiki.org/entities and also https://github.com/splitbrain/dokuwiki/blob/master/conf/entities.conf.)